 For step 1 and 2 we can do market research and give you advice on your brand positioning.
 From step 3 our activities will really kick-off, making use of our extensive network with supermarket purchasing managers.

-We work with a team of people from Shenzhen, next to Hong Kong, where you can easily meet us if you want.
+We work with a team of people Tianjin and Hongkong, both big cities with many international connections.
 The communication is facilitated by one of our colleagues who lives in or near your base country and who speaks your language.
-Our service fees start from around 10,000 USD, depending on what you want and how often you will need us.
+Our service fees start from around 8,000 EUR, depending on what you want and how often you will need us.

 Step 0: Contact us!